kmlawson/skills-in-transnational-history/seminars.md

 3. Finally, this module will, throughout, introduce you to some of the work of what has been called the *critical digital humanities*.
 We will examine some of the powerful critiques that have been made of GIS both among historians and within the world of geography, where it had its biggest impact on scholarship.
 We will similarly examine critical discourses on other digital methodologies and in our discussions of the essays applying them that we read.
 Ask yourself, how much does the argument depend on the technological approach?
 What assumptions are made in setting the stage for the scholarship, in preparing the date, and in using the technologies?
 What are the costs implied, and the benefits gained?
 To what degree does the choice of methodology influence the kinds of questions asked and outcomes obtained?

 **Preparation**

-1. Examine two of the most famous maps cited in scholarship on mapping and GIS: Charles Joseph Minard's [map of Napoleon's Russian Campaign](https://upload.wikimedia.org/wikipedia/commons/2/29/Minard.png), and the famous [cholera map](http://www.ph.ucla.edu/epi/snow/snowmap1.pdf) of John Snow (you can read more about this here: [Map-making and Myth-making in Broad Street](http://www.ph.ucla.edu/epi/snow/mapmyth/mapmyth.html).
-Then take a look at Joseph Priestley's [*A New Chart of History*](https://upload.wikimedia.org/wikipedia/commons/1/1e/A_New_Chart_of_History_color.jpg).
-Why have the come to be regarded as excellent historical examples of visualisations that communicate an idea very clearly?
-Where might a critique of them begin?

 **Introductory Reading**